I2PC/docs/docs/Developers/How-to-release/index.rst

   - **X** = 3 (this keeps the main version number consistent to sort releases and maintain `xmipp3`).
   - **YY** = Year of the release.
   - **ZZ** = Month of the release.
   - **B** = Binaries version.
-Each release starts by 0 if any hotfix is requiered in any repositorie (Xmipp, XmippXore and or XmippViz) it has to be increased +1 in all three repositories)
+Each release starts by 0 if any hotfix is requiered in any repositorie (Xmipp, XmippXore and or XmippViz) it has to be increased +1 in all three repositories).
   - **P** = Plugin version.
 Each release starts by 0.
 If any hotfix is requireded it has to be increased by +1.
 No changes in other repositoirees are required.